 2. Each member is allowed a simple link (somesite.com) in their signature, which link shall include no description of any kind.

-3. As allowed only in the Vendor forum where paying advertisers may refer to their own business and include images with a watermark, logo or other reference to their own business.
+3. As allowed only in the Vendor forum where paying advertisers may solicit sales or offer services through their own business and include images with a watermark, logo or other reference to their own business.

 KEEP IT CLEAN

 You may not post libelous or defamatory messages or materials, or include links to such materials in your postings.
 You may not post messages that are obscene, violent, abusive or designed to harass or intimidate another individual.
 Pornography, Warez, or any other illegal transactions may not be posted or included in members profiles.
 No blatant nudity.

 Don't use racial, ethnic, or gender slurs, religiously derogatory comments or any other personal discriminations even in jest.
 Use of slurs needlessly offends people - whether or not they're a member of the group you've insulted.
 Respect others' religious beliefs and culture.
 Recognize that others have religious and personal beliefs which may differ from yours.
 Stay away from political debates.
 Keep the language and behaviour appropriate.

 USE DESCRIPTIVE THREAD TITLES